goodyInt/gavinpower.com/README.md

 ###  Hi, thanks for checking out the source code.
 This project is built with vs code, gulp and browserify.

-### To set up the project type the following into terminal (assuming you have npm and bower installed):
+### To set up the project, type the following into terminal (assuming you have npm and bower installed):

 ```
 $ npm install